zhpinkman/zhpinkman.github.io/_pages/about.md

 Welcome to my page

-I am Zhivar Sourati, an NLP research assistant in [Centre for Artificial Intelligence](https://www.zhaw.ch/en/engineering/institutes-centres/cai/) at [Zurich University of Applied Sciences](https://www.zhaw.ch/en/university/) under the supervision of [Prof. Mark Cieliebak](https://www.zhaw.ch/en/about-us/person/ciel/) and [Dr. Don Tuggener](https://www.zhaw.ch/en/about-us/person/tuge/).
-Also, before that, I was a research assistant under the supervision of [Dr. Bahrak](https://ece.ut.ac.ir/en/~bahrak) at the Data Analytics Lab located at the University of Tehran.
+I am Zhivar Sourati, a graduate research assistant in Information Science Institute at University of Southern California under the supervision of Dr. Filip Ilievski.
+Also before that, I was an NLP research intern at Zurich University of Applied Sciences under Dr. Don Tuggener and Dr. Mark Cieliebak working on Dialogue Summarization.
+The first experience that I had as a research assistant was also working on permutation tests, complex networks, and machine learning applications under the supervision of Dr. Behnam Bahrak.

-My research interest covers many areas such as **Social Network Analysis**, **Natural Language Processing**, **Statistical Inference**, **Knowledge Graphs**, and **Data Mining**.
+My research interest covers many areas such as Commonsense Reasoning, Natural Language Processing, Statistical Inference, Knowledge Graphs, and Data Mining.

-Currently working on hate speech analysis in social networks, and different dialogue summarization approaches, such as graph-based and unsupervised ones using BART, KEYBERT, and other transformer models.
-Plus, developing an API that provides the mentioned functionalities and more as separate endpoints for extracting the most important sections of a meeting.

-Also, I'm generally interested in solving machine learning and statistical learning problems that overlap with economics and social sciences.
+Also, I'm generally interested in solving machine learning and statistical learning problems that overlap with economic, psychology and social sciences.